 The Measure of Your Worth

-Worth deeper than performance and two types of vices
+Worth beyond performance and two types of vices

 “The things you place your worth in that are not God himself, are not strong enough to bear the weight of your soul.”